halfbyte/jan.krutisch.de/en/_posts/2014-01-02-public-service-announcement.md

 title: A public service announcement
 layout: post
 ---
 I have three computers I use on and off.
-On all of them, I have a relatively long blog post draft lying around I haven't gotten around to finish and publish.
+On each of them, I have a relatively long blog post draft lying around I haven't gotten around to finish and publish.

 That's not a good sign.